Geology of the Appalachians: Paleozoic era

-Mesozoic Era and later
+Mesozoic era and later

-Pangea began to break up about 220 million years ago, in the Early Mesozoic Era (Late Triassic Period).
+Pangea began to break up about 220 million years ago, in the early Mesozoic (late Triassic period).
 As Pangea rifted apart a new passive tectonic margin was born, and the forces that created the Appalachian, Ouachita, and Marathon Mountains were stilled.
 Weathering and erosion prevailed, and the mountains began to wear away.

-By the end of the Mesozoic Era, the Appalachian Mountains had been eroded to an almost flat plain.
-It was not until the region was uplifted during the Cenozoic Era that the distinctive topography of the present formed.
+By the end of the Mesozoic, the Appalachian Mountains had been eroded to an almost-flat plain.
+It was not until the region was uplifted during the Cenozoic era that the distinctive topography of the present formed.
 Uplift rejuvenated the streams, which rapidly responded by cutting downward into the ancient bedrock.
 Some streams flowed along weak layers that define the folds and faults created many millions of years earlier.
 Other streams downcut so rapidly that they cut right across the resistant folded rocks of the mountain core, carving canyons across rock layers and geologic structures.
 The ridges of the Appalachian Mountain core represent erosion-resistant rock that remained after the rock above and beside it was eroded away.

-Geologic provinces
+Physiographic provinces

-The Appalachian Mountains span across five geologic provinces (as defined by the USGS): the Appalachian Basin, the Blue Ridge Mountains, the Piedmont Province, the Adirondack Province, and the New England Province.
+The geographic boundaries of the Appalachian Mountains follow a definition that accounts for all the land mass in the United States and Canada used by the US Geological Survey and the Geologic Survey of Canada using the science of physiography.
+The US uses the term Appalachian Highlands, and Canada uses the term Appalachian Uplands, to define contiguous regions that have similar geology, topography, history, and native plant and animal communities.
+(The Appalachian Mountains are not synonymous with the Appalachian Plateau, which is one of the provinces of the Appalachian Highlands).